UW-GDA/uruguay_droughts/README.md

 INUMET defines meteorological drought as three or more consecutive months with precipitation category equal or less than 2 (3).
 INUMET does not have a definition for wind droughts.
 Therefore, for the purpose of this project, I will apply an analogous definition to that of meteorological drought for wind drought.

+For this prroject I will be using EC-EARTH3 and TaiESM1-0 since previous studies concluded that they exhibit superior performance in Southeastern South America (4).
+For future simulations, I selected the SSP3–7.0 scenario, which represents a future where greenhouse gas emissions would double by 2100, resulting in an estimated warming of 2.1 °C from 2041–2060 and 3.6 °C from 2081–2100 (5).

 ## Problem statement and questions.